The books that every horsey child needs to read (standby for feeling nostalgic) - Horse & Hound

 Whether you were a horsemad child who raced around on your Pony Club pony, or someone who had to beg your non-horsey parents for every lesson at the local riding school, the books we read played their part in fuelling a lifelong love of horses.
-We round up some of the best horsey books for children and teenagers
+We round up some of the best horsey books for children and teenagers, perfect to help keep them busy during lockdown

 The Jill series by Ruby Ferguson

 “My favourite books were definitely the Jill books by Ruby Ferguson — I read them all so many times my parents would find random pages from the books around the house where they had literally started to fall apart.
-They had all the characters you inevitably find in the Pony Club/horsey world — the snotty girl who thinks she’s the best but then falls off and everyone cheers, the fussy, pushy mother, the scary but kind-hearted riding school owner, the showjumper everyone fancies… The best of the series was probably the first – Jill’s Gymkhana – anyone from a non-horsey family who has ever pushed to learn to ride can identify with it.” — Polly Bryan, H&H’s deputy chief sub editor
+They had all the characters you inevitably find in the Pony Club/horsey world — the snotty girl who thinks she’s the best but then falls off and everyone cheers, the fussy, pushy mother, the scary but kind-hearted riding school owner, the showjumper everyone fancies… The best of the series was probably the first – Jill’s Gymkhana – anyone from a non-horsey family who has ever pushed to learn to ride can identify with it.” — Polly Bryan, H&H’s dressage, products and breeding editor

 Get yourself a copy: amazon.co.uk